 “It may be a while longer,” the man said, opened the car door, and pushed her out onto the cold asphalt.
 The car sped away.
 She watched its taillights for a long time, until they disappeared.

 The light was failing.
 The first of the season’s snow began to spiral down.
 The girl hugged her knees for a while – hugged them as if they were separate from her and in need of comfort.
-Then she slowly got up and went home.
+Then she slowly got up and went home to her husband.

 This blog continues to exist due to your moral support and donations.
 Please consider donating if you liked this story ❤